serverless/blog/posts/2016-10-20-Serverless-post-1.0.md

 ### Security Controls

-Serverless has to work great for any kind of team, from small ones to large enterprises.
-One very important part of an infrastructure across those different organisations is being able to lock down and have tight control over the security of your system.
-By default it should be closed down well, but you should have full control over which part will be opened up.
+Serverless has to work well for all types of teams, ranging from small startups to large enterprises.
+One very important component of an infrastructure spanning across those different organizations is the ability to lock down and have tight control over the security of your system.
+By default it should be secure, but you should have full control over which part will be opened up.
 In future releases we're going to add more security controls into Serverless to give you even more ability to tighten your system.

-The `calling` example from before is a good case of additional security restrictions by making sure your resources are locked down by default and only get opened up where necessary.
-Security controls will be implement across various issues and pull requests in the future, so its best to follow our Milestones and releases to see our updates on that part of Serverless.
+The `calling` example from before is a good case of adding additional security restrictions by making sure your resources are locked down by default and only get opened up where necessary.
+Security controls will be implemented across various issues and pull requests in the future, so it's best to follow our Milestones and releases to see our updates on that part of Serverless.

 ### Multi Provider support

-We regularly talk to different providers about their FaaS infrastructure services and we're very excited because Serverless is a huge topic for all cloud providers and many other tooling providers.
-We're working with them to provide a great Serverless experience for all the different services that are already anounced or in the making.
+We regularly talk to different providers about their FaaS infrastructure services.
+We're excited that Serverless is a huge topic for all cloud providers and many other tooling providers.
+We're working with them to create a great Serverless experience for all the different services that are already announced, or in the making.
 Stay tuned for more info in the future.

 ## Conclusions

-Now that we have the basic platform in place that allows you to build and deploy services easily our next goal is to help you go from a few services to dozens of services with hundreds of functions.
-This requires a lot of features to make that scale of infrastructure still understandable and we're looking forward to hear what other features you have in mind to make sure Serverless can deliver on helpoing you build large and complex infrastructure.
+Now that we have the basic platform in place that allows you to build and deploy services easily, our next goal is to help you grow from a few services to dozens of services with hundreds of functions.
+It will require a lot of features to make that scale of infrastructure still understandable.
+We look forward to hearing what other features you have in mind to make sure Serverless can deliver on helping you build large and complex infrastructure.